gradle/gradle/.github/CONTRIBUTING.md

 ### IntelliJ

-You can generate the IntelliJ project by running
+You can generate the IntelliJ projects by running

-    gradlew idea
+    ./gradlew idea

 ### Eclipse

-You can generate the Eclipse project <ith the following steps
+You can generate the Eclipse projects by running

+    ./gradlew eclipse

+Then you can import the generated projects into Eclipse

 1. Install Eclipse 4.5 (Mars) at least
 2. Install the Groovy Eclipse plugin from http://dist.springsource.org/snapshot/GRECLIPSE/e4.5/
 3. Make sure you have a Java 8 compatible JDK configured in your workspace
 4. In `Window->Preferences->Groovy->Compiler`, check `Enable Script folder support` and add `**/*.gradle`
-5. Run `gradlew eclipse` from the root directory
-6. Import all projects using the "Import Existing Projects into Workspace" wizard
+5. Import all projects using the "Import Existing Projects into Workspace" wizard